naufal360/tokopediaplay-clone-gigih/tokopediaplay-clone-be/README.md

 So, this is a **Gigih** mid term project assignment.
 The assignment need us to create an API with **Express JS** and connect it with NoSQL **MongoDB** database.
 The idea is to create a Tokopedia Play clone.
 Hope this readme file helps what you need to understand the API.

+## Production Deployment
+The app has been deployed to vercel.com, and you can access it using the following link: https://tokopediaplay-clone-gigih-api.vercel.app/

 ## Database Structure
 Database: `mid_term_db`